Brawl During High School Basketball Playoff Game Leads To Double Forfeit

 “They need to look into it more,” said Donovan.

 For North Lawndale this is history repeated.
-Their team was suspended for three games in 2015 for a fight after a sectional semi-final win.
-The opposing team was named champion without having to play another game and went on to win the state championship in their division.
+Their team was suspended for three games in 2015 for a fight after a sectional semifinal win.